MalekMansour/Sparkle-Pets/ideas.md

 Press spacebar on the green spot game.
 Dont let the water be too hot or too cold.

 ## Cut Pet Nails Game
+with the mouse, cut a straight line from the pet's nails without hurting him while his paws move around the screen.